Early Childhood Education

 - Gain field experience in child care, preschool, and early elementary school settings during your courses.

 - Sheridan College has strong partnerships with universities to help you easily transfer into Bachelor’s degree programs.

 Employment opportunities are numerous, as Early Childhood Education graduates are in high demand.
-Many students earning an Associate degree in Early Childhood Education pursue Bachelor’s degrees in Education, allowing them to teach and work in a variety of educational settings.
+Many students earning a certification in Early Childhood Education pursue Bachelor’s degrees in Education, allowing them to teach and work in a variety of educational settings.
 The U.S. Bureau of Labor Statistics predicts that by 2026 over 50,100 preschool teacher jobs will need to be filled throughout the nation, an increase of 10%.
 Kindergarten and elementary school teachers will also grow with more than 116,300 new jobs from 2016-2026, a 7% increase, and 84,300 childcare worker jobs will be added, up 7%.

 Faculty and Community

 Sheridan College’s Early Childhood Education faculty are dedicated to ensuring you will have the skills and knowledge to succeed in the education field.
 Our expert faculty members will guide you through our online, eight-week course options to help you earn your degree and transfer into a Bachelor’s program or find a job in the field.